Suomi.fi e-Authorizations Mandate service provided by officials

 Do the following

-Application for the registration of a mandate or deleting a mandate
+Application for the registration or invalidation of a mandate

 - Go to Authorisation with an application web page.

-- Find out the instruction for your application, meaning what information and documents your will need to submit an application and how you can submit or deliver the application for processing.
+- Read the instruction for your application, meaning what information and documents your will need to submit an application and how you can submit or deliver the application for processing.